XITASO/devcmd/README.md

 /dev $ npx devcmd [PARAMS]
 ```

-To properly cleanup the folder and the symlinks, use the devcmd `clean-dev`.
+To properly cleanup the folder and the symlinks, use the devcmd task `clean-dev`.

 ```sh
 $ yarn devcmd clean-dev